 Why Employees Resist Mandatory RTO Policies

-- Productivity Gains: Many employees report being more productive at home due to fewer distractions.
+Many employees report being more productive at home due to fewer distractions.

 - Citigroup embraced hybrid work, allowing employees two remote days per week, leading to higher retention and job satisfaction.